ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Resource Request message to the resource server.
-The resource server then denies the request and sends an AS Request Creation Hints message containing the address of its authorization server back to the client as specified in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
+The resource server then denies the request and sends an AS Request Creation Hints message containing the address of its authorization server back to the client as specified in Section 5.3 of {{I-D.ietf-ace-oauth-authz}}.

 Once the client knows the authorization server's address, it can send an access token request to the token endpoint at the authorization server as specified in {{I-D.ietf-ace-oauth-authz}}.
 As the access token request as well as the response may contain confidential data, the communication between the client and the authorization server must be confidentiality-protected and ensure authenticity.
-The client may have been registered at the authorization server via the OAuth 2.0 client registration mechanism as outlined in Section 5.3 of
+The client is expected to have been registered at the authorization server as outlined in Section 4 of {{I-D.ietf-ace-oauth-authz}}.
-{{I-D.ietf-ace-oauth-authz}}.

 The access token returned by the authorization server can then be used by the client to establish a new DTLS session with the resource